duskfallcrew/scripts/README.md

 - Vae keeps converting to bin but a 9kb file instead of 300mb file.

 So the point is to try and modify the thing, to do the bin file, but we don't quite understand the logic requirements.

+# New Files:

+Textmaker:

+This is a new one we just got made via ChatGPT, which just adds text files next to well assumed to be your "IMAGES" - it's good for just single text lines, it's not an actual tagging script.
+This takes what 5 seconds on a 2019 mac and honestly is a breeze?

+Command line: python textmaker.py /path/to/your/folder "Your words here"

+Example command line: python textmaker.py "/Users/CosetteXT/Desktop/Avon Diffusers Stuff/AIKittensRuS" "JeffyKitties"

+Please note you're gonna replace your path with either your server details, or your hard drive details, and you'll clearly have your own tag.

+We reworked that because wer'e not going to doxx our hard drive details to you!